$0 Late Fines for Children's & Young Adult Materials

-When does this Fine Free Program go into effect?
+When did this Fine Free Program go into effect?

-The program will go into effect on Thursday, July 5, 2018.
+The program went into effect on Thursday, July 5, 2018.

-Children's and Young Adult materials checked out after July 5, will be covered by the new guidelines and will not accrue fines should they be returned late.
+Children's and Young Adult materials checked out after July 5 are covered by the new guidelines and will not accrue fines, should they be returned late.

-Note: If you accrue late fines on Children's and Young Adult materials after July 1, 2018, please contact your local SJPL branch library for assistance before paying.
+Note: If you have accrued late fines on Children's and Young Adult materials after July 1, 2018, please contact your local SJPL branch library for assistance before paying.